Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

 Obviously the interest could grow if Encarnacion continues to put up numbers and a team suffers an injury.
 The Mariners are purposely playing him at first base to build a market for National League teams.
 To be fair, he’s been an adequate first baseman.
 But his appeal would be higher to American League teams.

 As for the return, that could be contingent on how much of the money owed to Encarnacion the Mariners are willing to pay.
 The more they pay, the better the prospect.
-When they shopped Encarnacion to the Astros, they were supposedly asking for one of Houston’s compensatory draft picks in the deal.
+When they shopped him to the Astros, they were supposedly asking for one of Houston’s compensatory draft picks in the deal.

 It’s likely that Encarnacion will get moved by the deadline.
 But unless he gets unbelievably hot or a team gets extremely desperate due to an injury, the return won’t be that great because the market figures to be limited.